KhaelK138/KhaelK138.github.io/markdown/BluetoothLowEnergy.md

 ## Enumerating BLE
 - [Bettercap](https://www.bettercap.org/project/introduction/) is almost always the best choice here
   - I've had quite a few issues attempting to install it on a pi; would recommend the docker route (`docker run -it --privileged --net=host --platform linux/arm64 bettercap/bettercap`)
-  - Unsupported on Mac/Windows, so necessary to use some linux machine of some kind
+  - Unsupported on Mac/Windows, so necessary to use some linux machine (or Kali VM with connected BLE dongle) of some kind
-- Turn on with `ble.recon on`
+- Turn on with `ble.recon on` (make sure we have a usable BLE dongle/device with `sudo hciconfig`)
 - Recon:
   - `ble.show` to show discovered BLE devices
     - `ble.clear` to clear cached devices collected
-  - `ble.enum {mac}` to enumerate services and characteristics for a given device
+  - `ble.enum {MAC}` to enumerate services and characteristics for a given device
+    - This will give us a nice table on the device, after which we can turn `ble.recon off`
-  - `ble.write {mac} {characteristic_uuid} {hex}` to write hex data to a device's characteristic
+  - `ble.write {MAC} {characteristic_uuid} {hex}` to write hex data to a device's characteristic

+**Hciconfig**
+- `sudo hciconfig` to show the connected devices, and note down the identifier
+- Bring a device online with `sudo hciconfig {device} up`
+  - Then recheck to make sure it's `UP` and `RUNNING`

+**Hcitool**
+- `sudo hcitool lescan`
+- List nearby devices that we can see
+  - Smart to remove "unknown" and known devices using `grep` from this output
+- From this, we can grab the MAC address

+**Gatttool**
+- Useful for reading/writing specific data
+- TODO: `gatttool -i {hci_interface} -b {MAC} ...`

 ## Monitoring/Sniffing BLE

 **Tools**
 - Can use nRF Connect app (both iOS and Android surprisingly) to monitor nearby bluetooth devices
   - Can use [BlueSee](https://apps.apple.com/us/app/bluesee-ble-debugger/id1336679524?mt=12) on Mac
   - Also have nRF Connect for Desktop for PCs
-- `hcitool`
-  - `lescan` will scan for nearby BLE devices
 - Other tools used
   - Bluetooth Dongle
     - Just a USB BLE interface to provide bluetooth to an OS (like a VM)